wren-lang/wren/deps/libuv/CONTRIBUTING.md

 ### TEST

 Bug fixes and features should come with tests.
 Add your tests in the `test/` directory.
 Each new test needs to be registered in `test/test-list.h`.

-If you add a new test file, it needs to be registered in two places:
+If you add a new test file, it needs to be registered in three places:
+- `CMakeLists.txt`: add the file's name to the `uv_test_sources` list.
 - `Makefile.am`: add the file's name to the `test_run_tests_SOURCES` list.
 - `uv.gyp`: add the file's name to the `sources` list in the `run-tests` target.